 Review:

 Andrew had a Chinese student at around this time, Fa Fa Jin, whose father was the conductor of the China Film Philharmonic Orchestra.
 Fa Fa was keen for his father to hear Andrew’s compositions and asked us to send scores and parts of Andrew’s orchestral music which had good recordings.
 The address was all in Chinese, so I stuck it firmly on the large box of music which I took to the post office.
 The post office worker in Hagley at the time was rather unpleasant.
 He impatiently refused to take the parcel when I asked to insure it, because of the difficulty in reproducing the address on the forms.
-I had to carry the heavy box back home (in tears!) and create small photocopies of the address to stick on the form.
+I had to carry the heavy box back home (in tears!) and create small photocopies of the address to stick on the forms.
 My efforts were worthwhile however: the recording of Symphony No 2 was broadcast on Central Peking Radio four times in September and October 1990.
 It has also been broadcast many times on Musicians Page Radio, Los Angeles, USA, where I also sent recordings.

-'Andrew Downes' Second Symphony speaks eloquently and directly, rendered last night with conscientious commitment and a tantalising hint of flair'
+night with conscientious commitment and a tantalising hint of flair'

 Advertising for the Sinfonia of St Paul's concert: